Gosejol/cyberclass/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat allows harversting changes in log files and provides input to Logstash, one of the files that Filebeat monitors is `syslog input`
+- Filebeat allows harversting changes in log files, one of the files that Filebeat monitors is `syslog input`
 were it reads events over TCP,UDP,or a Unix stream socket.
-Metricbeat takes the system metrics and statistics that it collects and output them, to Logstash.
+Metricbeat measures system metrics including : cpu-usage, memory and task-manager like statistics.
-On both cases, the logs collected are sent to logstash for parcing, from lostash the logs are sent to elasticsearch for indexing and lastly to kibana for visualisation.
+On both cases, the logs collected are sent to logstash for were they are filtered and by priorities, from lostash the logs are sent to elasticsearch for indexing and lastly to kibana for visualisation.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: